 Our curriculum is designed to assist and prepare students for the transition from primary school and on to the secondary school environment.
 We seek to structure programmes which cater for the needs of all our students, enabling them to reach their potential.
-We aim to develop competent, confident selfmotivated learners.
-Our curriculum is wide ranging and covers not only the academic fields, but physical and cultural areas as well.
+We aim to develop competent, confident self-motivated learners.
+Our curriculum is wide ranging and provides a balance of academic, physical and cultural learning opportunities.